kuukitenshi/Solar-System__Graphic-Computing/README.md

 ---
 ## Demo

-You can see
+Here you can see
-<a href= "https://youtu.be/DB8eehMY8Tc" > here a demo of the project.</a>
+<a href= "https://youtu.be/DB8eehMY8Tc" > a demo of the project.</a>

 To acess and navigate through the model, you can open the file ```index.html``` in a browser (preferably Chrome) or just access the following link: